Improving Child Welfare

 - From 2019-20, we supported a network to regularly meet and share best practices to help foster families get licensed more efficiently

 - We published the first version of the Child Welfare Playbook, now a living document the network regularly updates

 - Since then, more than 20 states and counties have implemented these proven practices, helping ensure foster children are better served

 An estimated one in 17 Americans will spend at least one day in foster care.
-Many of those children end up separated from relatives, in group homes, or in poorly matched foster homes in part because the foster family licensing process (including for relatives) is cumbersome and often takes more than 200 days.
+Many children end up separated from relatives, in group homes, or in poorly matched foster homes because the foster family licensing process (including for relatives) is cumbersome and often takes more than 200 days.
 Most recruitment relies on billboards and word of mouth instead of data.
-And the sense of urgency to safely place a child on a moment’s notice means initial placements are often not family members or based on the child’s specific needs.
+And the sense of urgency to safely place a child at a moment’s notice means initial placements are often not family members or based on the child’s specific needs.
 This system is especially problematic for kin families, as children can languish for months living with strangers or in group homes while waiting for adults who already know and love them to be approved as placements.

 To address these crises, the state of Rhode Island transformed practices within its foster care licensing and approval system leading to increased efficiencies, such as reducing the time it takes for foster families to become licensed.
 By scaling this practice to additional states, this project can markedly improve the states’ processes, reducing the time it takes for foster families to be vetted and matched with children, and impacting the lives of thousands of foster children, and serving as a national model.